Professional course Professional Skills Course

 Learning and Teaching

-You will need to attend 12 days of training in total to complete the course.
+You will need to attend 12 days of training in total to complete the full course and 8 days for the core-only option.
 You can choose to do the modules in whichever order you like, although it is advisable to complete the compulsory core modules first before going on to your electives.

 The course is run by experienced lawyers and teachers, drawn from the Bristol Institute of Legal Practice, Bristol Business School and legal practice.